 Birthday party games for little kids, don’t have to be complex – even letting them play with some bubbles from a bubble machine will keep them busy for a while.
-There are so many different bubble machines out there, like this one.
+There are so many different bubble machines out there, check them out here

-Or try one of these balloon games for kids – so simple!
+Or try one from this huge list of these balloon games for kids – so simple!

 Just make sure you have plenty of bubble solution & balloons on hand, so you don’t run out!